The necessary and sufficient conditions of copositive tensors: Introduction

-A a real symmetric matrix $A$ is said to be (i) {\em copositive} if $x\geq 0$ implies $x^TAx\geq0$; (ii) {\em strictly copositive} if $x\geq 0$ and $x\neq0$ implies $x^TAx>0$.
-This concept was first introduced by Motzkin \cite{TSM} in 1952.
-There are extensive literatures on such matrices.
-For example, Haynsworth and Hoffman \cite{HH} showed the Perron-Frobenius property of a copositive matrix; Martin \cite{DM} studied the properties of copositlve matrices by means of definiteness of quadratic forms subject to homogeneous linear inequality constraints; V${\ddot{a}}$li${\dot{a}}$ho \cite{HV} developed some finite criteria for (strictly) copositive matrices by searching its principal submatrices; Ping and Yu \cite{PY} obtained the necessary and sufficient conditions of copositive matrices of order four; Kaplan \cite{WK} presented necessary and sufficient conditions of a (strictly) copositive and symmetric matrix with the help of the eigenvalues and eigenvectors of the principal submatrices of the given matrix.
+For a vector $x\in \mathbb{R}^n$, $x\geq 0$ ($x> 0$) means that $x_i\geq0$ ($x_i>0$), $i=1,2,\cdots,n$.
+A real symmetric matrix $A$ is said to be (i) {\em copositive} if $x\geq 0$ implies $x^TAx\geq0$; (ii) {\em strictly copositive} if $x\geq 0$ and $x\neq0$ implies $x^TAx>0$.
+This concept is one of the most important concept in applied mathematics and graph theory, which was introduced by Motzkin \cite{TSM} in 1952.
+In the literature, there are extensive discussions on such matrices.
+For example, Haynsworth and Hoffman \cite{HH} showed the Perron-Frobenius property of a copositive matrix; Martin \cite{DM} studied the properties of copositlve matrices by means of definiteness of quadratic forms subject to homogeneous linear inequality constraints; V${\ddot{a}}$li${\dot{a}}$ho \cite{HV} developed some finite criteria for (strictly) copositive matrices by searching its principal submatrices; Ping and Yu \cite{PY} obtained necessary and sufficient conditions for copositive matrices of order four; Kaplan \cite{WK} presented necessary and sufficient conditions for a symmetric matrix to be (strictly) copositive by using eigenvalues and eigenvectors of the principal submatrices of that matrix.

 \begin{thm}[Kaplan \cite{WK}] Let $A$ be a symmetric matrix.
 Then $A$ is (strictly) copositive if and only if every principal submatrix $B$ of $A$ has no eigenvector $v > 0$ with associated eigenvalue $(\lambda\leq0) \lambda<0$. \end{thm}